gemseo/gemseo/docs/interface/xls_discipline.md

 There is one last case to consider, which occurs when the [XLSDiscipline][gemseo.disciplines.wrappers.xls_discipline.XLSDiscipline]will run in multithreading mode from a subprocess that was itself created by a multiprocessing instance.
-A good example of this particular situation is when a [DOEScenario][gemseo.scenarios.doe_scenario.DOEScenario] runs in parallel with an [MDAJacobi][gemseo.mda.jacobi.MDAJacobi] that solves the couplings for each sample.
+A good example of this particular situation is when an [MDOScenario][gemseo.scenarios.mdo.MDOScenario] runs in parallel with an [MDAJacobi][gemseo.mda.jacobi.MDAJacobi] that solves the couplings for each sample.

 It will be necessary to set both `copy_xls_at_setstate=True` and